Webull review summary

 Webull does not charge deposit fees for ACH (electronic) transfers.

-An $8 fee is charged for domestic wire transfers, while international wire deposits cost $12.5.
+An $8 fee is charged for deposits via domestic wire transfer, while incoming international wire deposits cost $12.5.
 Clients outside the US can use only wire transfer.

 We tested the ACH transfer and it took 5 business days.
 According to Webull's website, wire transfers usually complete within 1 business day.
 ACH transfers are capped at $50,000 per day, while wire transfers do not have an amount limit.

 Adding funds to your account is easy, but is only possible through the mobile application.
-Webull says it is working on enabling the deposit/withdrawal functions in its desktop and web platforms as well.
+Webull says it is working on enabling the deposit/withdrawal functions on its desktop and web platforms as well.

 You can only deposit money from accounts that have been linked to your brokerage account.